michelegalasso/automag/README.md

 files or directories.
 The `pp` folder is the VASP pseudopotential library and it should contain two subfolders named, respectively, `potpaw_LDA` and `potpaw_PBE`.
-Depending on the editor that you use on yur local machine in order to modify and run the code, you may need to add the first of these three lines to your `~\.bashrc` file in your local machine as well.
+Depending on the editor that you use on your local machine in order to modify and run the code, you may need to add the first of these three lines to your `~\.bashrc` file in your local machine as well.
 With the editor Pycharm